lhy101/Multimodal-Final-Project/README.md

 python train.py --data COCO --out_dir ./coco_train/ --noise_variance 0.016 --modality_offset_trainable
 ```

-### Training Not-text-only Models
+### Auxiliary Training
-You can change the `text_image_rate` in `train.py`.
-For more details of this method, please refer to our report.
+We use partial images from COCO training set to assist the original process of text-only training.
+You can change the `text_image_rate` in `train.py` to adjust the text-to-image ratio.
 ```
 python train.py --data COCO --out_dir ./coco_train/ --noise_variance 0.016 --not_text_only
 ```

-### Training 'adv' Models
+### Adversarial Training
 This method employs adversarial sampling instead of noise injection on CLIP embeddings.
+For more details of this method, please refer to our report.
 ```
 python train.py --data COCO --out_dir ./coco_train/ --noise_variance 0.016 --adv
 ```

+**Note** that we have provided loads of trained models in [here](https://pan.baidu.com/s/1JpqBQ0pwuOjBxzAeKBTSeA?pwd=0115), using the password `0115`.
+We don't recommend you to train the models at your local environment.
+It cost around 20 hours to train a single model on a `NVIDIA TITAN RTX` GPU.

 ## Evaluation